tillbiskup/matlab-common/README.md

 * Till Biskup (2014-2022)

-    The principal author and main developer of the trEPR toolbox
+    The principal author and main developer of the common toolbox

 * Deborah Meyer (2014-15)